sisl/EvacuationPOMDP.jl/README.md

-# Prioritizing Emergency Evacuations Using Partially Observable Markcov Decision Processes
+# Prioritizing Emergency Evacuations Using POMDPs: A Case Study of the Afhganistan Evacuation
-IEEE GHTC Conference Submission
+2022 IEEE GHTC Conference Submission.

 Info in Overleaf:
 https://www.overleaf.com/project/61df03a4a582c1465215cb95